 Message access: Messages on the voicemail and email systems are to be accessed only by the intended recipient and by others at the direct request of the intended recipient.
-However, the Organization reserves the right to access messages on both systems at any time.
-Any attempt by persons other than the above to access messages on either system will constitute a serious violation of Organization policy.
+However, the organization reserves the right to access messages on both systems at any time.
+Any attempt by persons other than the above to access messages on either system will constitute a serious violation of organization policy.

-Harassment and discrimination: Messages on the Organization's voicemail and email systems are subject to the same policies regarding harassment and discrimination, as are any other workplace communications.
+Harassment and discrimination: Messages on the organization's voicemail and email systems are subject to the same policies regarding harassment and discrimination, as are any other workplace communications.
 Offensive, harassing or discriminatory content in such messages will not be tolerated.

-I acknowledge reading the policies in my Employee Handbook and this Appendix, and I agree to follow said policies:
+I acknowledge reading the policies in the Employee Handbook and this Appendix D, and I agree to follow said policies:

-Appendix E
+APPENDIX E

-BUSINESS TRAVEL AND USE OF ORGANIZATION VEHICLES ACKNOWLEDGEMENT
+BUSINESS TRAVEL AND USE OF organization VEHICLES ACKNOWLEDGEMENT

-The Organization maintains a separate policy applicable to business travel and use of Organization vehicles.
+The organization maintains a separate policy applicable to business travel and use of organization vehicles.
 This policy is available with the Risk Management Department.
-Employees who drive an Organization vehicle (a vehicle owned, rented, or leased by the Organization) will be required to show proof of a current driver's license.
-Employees who drive a non-Organization vehicle (a vehicle that is not owned, rented, or leased by the Organization vehicle (a vehicle that is not owned, rented, or leased by the Organization) for Organization business will be required to show proof of a current driver's license and proof of California minimum insurance.
-The Organization participates in a system that checks the motor vehicle records of all such employees, with employee consent, to determine an employee's eligibility to drive on Organization business.
+Employees who drive an organization vehicle (a vehicle owned, rented, or leased by the organization) will be required to show proof of a current driver's license.
+Employees who drive a non-organization vehicle (a vehicle that is not owned, rented, or leased by the organization) for organization business will be required to show proof of a current driver's license and proof of California minimum insurance.
+The organization participates in a system that checks the motor vehicle records of all such employees, with employee consent, to determine an employee's eligibility to drive on organization business.

-Before an employee may engage in Organization business travel or drive an Organization vehicle, the employee must speak with the Risk Management Department regarding additional policies.
-Risk Management must verify that the employee meets Organization requirements for business travel and use of Organization vehicles, and the employee must agree to the additional Organization policies regarding business travel and use of Organization vehicles.
-All employees are prohibited from engaging in Organization business travel and driving Organization vehicles until this process has been completed.
-Employees approved by Risk Management for business travel and use of Organization vehicles until the of Organization vehicles are required to report to Risk Management any convictions suspending or revoking their driver's license, or any convictions for driving while impaired, such as driving under the influence of alcohol or drugs.
+Before an employee may engage in organization business travel or drive an organization vehicle, the employee must speak with the Risk Management Department regarding additional policies.
+Risk Management must verify that the employee meets organization requirements for business travel and use of organization vehicles, and the employee must agree to the additional organization policies regarding business travel and use of organization vehicles.
+All employees are prohibited from engaging in organization business travel and driving organization vehicles until this process has been completed.
+Employees approved by Risk Management for business travel and use of organization vehicles until the organization vehicles are required to report to Risk Management any convictions suspending or revoking their driver's license, or any convictions for driving while impaired, such as driving under the influence of alcohol or drugs.

-Employees who use their own vehicles on Organization business must carry California minimum insurance coverage and have a valid Driver License.
+Employees who use their own vehicles on organization business must carry California minimum insurance coverage and have a valid Driver License.
 Employees will be reasonably reimbursed for mileage.
-Reimbursement rates are subject to change at the Organization's discretion, but the rate will always be at least that of the Internal Revenue Service.
+Reimbursement rates are subject to change at the organization's discretion, but the rate will always be at least that of the Internal Revenue Service's currently published rate.

-Only hands-free technology cell phone use is permitted while driving on Organization business or when driving an Organization vehicle.
-Any employee who is involved in a traffic accident while on Organization business or while driving an Organization vehicle should never admit fault at the scene of the accident.
+Only hands-free technology cell phone use is permitted while driving on organization business or when driving an organization vehicle.
+Any employee who is involved in a traffic accident while on organization business or while driving an organization vehicle should never admit fault at the scene of the accident.
 Employees are encouraged to cooperate fully with law enforcement authorities, collect as much information as possible and return it to Risk Management.
 Employees injured as a result of the accident should seek immediate medical care and report information concerning the accident following receipt of medical treatment.